 Technology enables our learning experiences, optimises our working practices and can help staff and students to travel less between campuses and to connect more easily.
 It is also one of the fastest growing areas of energy consumption and carbon emissions in the university sector, so bringing sustainability into computing equipment and services is an important future agenda for us.

-Our information strategy highlights sustainability and takes account of:
+Our Digital Strategy highlights lower carbon digital solutions and takes account of:

 - Responsible purchasing and supply chain ethics, including production of IT equipment.